-Dallas has so many wonderful hot spots that can supply your secret stash of chocolate for Mother’s Day.
+Dallas has so many wonderful hot spots that can supply your secret stash of chocolate for National Chocolate Day.
 We would certainly recommend Dude, Sweet Chocolate with three locations in the DFW area, CocoAndre in Oak Cliff, and Kate Wiser in Trinity Groves for starters.
-Don’t forget Katy Priore’s bark Chocolate that she sells at Carbone’s and other Dallas locations such a Bolsa Mercado.

 We do love our chocolate.
 We also also enjoy it in souffle form, and we have found some of the best places to drop a few dollars on the light and airy dessert that makes a meal more special, especially this time of year when hearts go fluttering at the mere mention of the sweet dish.

 These folks dedicate most of their menu to souffle and make one fine and dandy chocolate version.
 They also offer savory souffles such as one all loaded up with crab.

 Lavendou is the city’s answer to French cuisine, and owner Pascal Cayet certainly takes great pride in serving them hot, tall and table side with a mall pitcher of warm chocolate to bath the dessert in.
 This is a must try for those seeking the finest version in Dallas.